Ponoi Atlantic Salmon

 Boats: Custom-made, wide-bodied, 17-foot aluminum flat-bottom type boats powered by jet units are employed.
 The boats are very stable and comfortable.

 Guides: The camp enjoys the luxury of no less than 12 guides, four mechanics, and four chefs, as well as many other equally important backup staff who ensure that the camp is clean and working efficiently at all times.
-Whether Russian or from further afield, all fishing guides speak English and are true professionals capable of teaching all disciplines of spey casting, as well as single-handed rod casting.
-The combination of decades of experience on the river from the Russian team, as well as international experience, makes for a very strong and dedicated guide team.
+All fishing guides speak English and are true professionals, teaching all disciplines of spey casting, as well as single-handed rod casting.

 Staff: Their thirty member staff includes 12 guides, four mechanics, six chefs, a doctor, and camp masseuse.